 Closely understand the variability of your asset's surface down to the scale of individual plants.

-The applications of LiDAR inspections in domestic and industrial environments are almost limitless.
+The applications of LIDAR survey in domestic and industrial environments are almost limitless.
 Ask us what it can do for you.

 We use cutting-edge technologies to detect problems that would otherwise be invisible.
-These include ultra-HD photography/video, LiDAR and thermal imaging.
+These include 4K ultra-HD photography/video, LIDAR and thermal imaging.

 Drones aren't just for flying up in the sky.
 Our specialist drones can fly into confined spaces like chimneys and boilers to look for issues that would otherwise be inaccessible.